AM Technical Profile: WZZA

 By 1970, the Broadcasting Yearbook listed this station as having a Country music format.
 The license was transferred to Wein Broadcasting Corporation in 1973, who flipped it to a black-oriented community format as WZZA.
 The license was transferred to Muscle Shoals Broadcasting, Inc. (Robert and Odessa Bailey) in 1977.
 An early voice in the black community, the "Soul of the Shoals" has been in the Bailey family ever since.

-In mid-December 2023 it was announced that Benny Carle Broadcasting was selling the translator for their talk station WBCF to Tori Bailey for $85,000, and it would be switching to relay WZZA.
-After the switch, an application was filed to move the translator to the WZZA transmitter site, with 250 watts on 107.9 MHz.
-That permit was granted in mid-January 2024.
+In mid-December 2023 it was announced that Benny Carle Broadcasting was selling the translator for their talk station WBCF to Tori Bailey for $85,000.
+Later that month, the parent station changed to WZZA.